thoqbk/spring-testing/README.md

 }
 ```

-Looking into [SpringBootApplication][1] annotation you can see that there is a meta annotation @SpringBootConfiguration which again includes @Configuration.
+Looking into [SpringBootApplication][1] annotation you can see that there is a meta-annotation @SpringBootConfiguration which again includes @Configuration.
 That explains why Spring can still find the primary configuration class and load HelloService bean with `@SpringBootApplication`.

 Spring tends to group multiple annotations into one to make things simpler.
-This grouping generates many new annotations which sometimes makes developers confusing and adding redandunt annotations (e.g. adding both @SpringBootApplication and @Configuration to the same class)
+This grouping generates many new annotations which sometimes makes developers confusing and adding redundant annotations (e.g. adding both @SpringBootApplication and @Configuration to the same class)

-Visit following links in case you want to learn more about Spring Framework and Spring Boot:
+Visit the following links in case you want to learn more about Spring Framework and Spring Boot:
 - [Understanding the Basics of Spring vs. Spring Boot][2]
 - [A Comparison Between Spring and Spring Boot][3]